MetaDocencia/SitioWeb/content/en/Proyecto/panal-de-comunidades/index.md

   caption:
   alt_text: "Bees around a beehive.
 Illustration by Yusuf Demirci"
 linktitle: Hive of Fellow Communities
-summary: Collaborative development where we aim to showcase and link efforts to reaffirm, once again, that science is collective work.
+summary: Collaborative network of communities that contribute to science as a collective work.
 title: Hive of Fellow Communities
 spellcheck: true
 type: proyectos